grid-js/gridjs-vue/README.md

       return {
         // REQUIRED:

-        // An array containing strings of column headers (`columns` in the Grid.js API)
+        // An array containing strings of column headers
+        // `columns` in the Grid.js API
         cols: ['col 1', 'col 2'],

         // OR an array containing objects defining column headers